titou10titou10/v-mask/README.md

 - `postalcode-ca:  'A#A #A#'`

 ### Modifiers
 `.number`: The value set to`unmaskedVar`is typecast as a number.
-If the value cannot be parsed with parseFloat(), then the original value is returned.
+If the value cannot be parsed with`"parseFloat()"`, the original value is returned.

 ### Why this package?
-This package has been created after the`"mask"` property of the`"v-text-field"`component has been removed and I was not able to find another package that allow to **retrieve the masked and unmasked value** of an input text from a directive
+This package has been created after the`"mask"`property of the`"v-text-field"`component has been removed and I was not able to find another package that allow to **retrieve the masked and unmasked value** of an input text from a directive

 Technically, it is a "merge" of the`vue-the-mask`package, which is not maintained since years, and the old`mask`code from vuetify v1.5.x